apache/inlong-website/docs/modules/sort/metrics.md

  FROM `table_groupId_streamId_nodeId1`;
 ```

-* We can add metric report in flink-conf.yaml
+* To report the metrics to an external system, we can add metric report in flink-conf.yaml.
+Take the `Prometheus` reporter as an example.

 ```yaml
 metric.reporters: promgateway